-• To widen opportunities for placements.
-Number of companies participating in placement increased.
-View File 14.
+· 14.
 Whether AQAR was placed before statutory body ?
 No 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2017 Date of Submission 19-Jan-2017 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 25-Jan-2018 17.
 Does the Institution have Management Information System ?
 No